bronson/backgrounded/README.md

 ## Installation

 Clone the repo.
-Or download the script file if you want, it's just a single file.
+Or just copy the script file into your project -- it's just a single file.

 ## Usage